 Hiring a remote worker differs in many ways from hiring an office employee.
 For example:

 - Interviews will likely be conducted over video conferencing.

 - Candidates might require specific needs like working during the evenings instead of during the day.

 - You need to consider what policies you have in place for remote workers.

-To hire a remote team, you need to prepare yourself before you start interviewing so you can set expectations from the beginning.
+To hire a remote team of freelance developers, designers, or whatever skills you need, it’s key to prepare yourself before you start interviewing so you can set expectations from the beginning.

 1. Create a job description tailored to remote workers

 Your job description needs to emphasize that the job is remote, and must reflect the specific needs of the role.

 Emphasize things like flexibility and the fact that work is about delivering results, not getting in facetime.